top of page

 To check if a syrup or molasses is unrefined, look for terms such as traditional, home-style, open kettle, or original.

-I invite you to visit my Unrefined Sugars page to explore all sweeteners I found in stores.
+I invite you to explore my Unrefined Sugars page to explore all the sweeteners I've found in stores.
+For a deeper dive, check out this blog post: Unrefined Sugar: 4 Myths and How it Compares with Common Sweeteners

-What is Raw Sugar?
+3. What Is Raw Sugar?

 How is raw sugar made?